 Generally the Atlantic cod can be found in waters of continental shelves and slopes, inshore or offshore, with spawning typically occurring in shallow waters (SARA Registry 2010).
-The Atlantic cod has been designated as special concern under Schedule 3 of SARA.
-COSEWIC has also issued status designations for this species but has separated this species into different populations.
-The Newfoundland and Labrador population has been designated as endangered, the Maritimes population as special concern and the Laurentian North population as threatened.
-Due to their designated status and the fact that, as stated in Section 6.2, there is uncertainty regarding the specific timing and route of the northern Gulf cod migration, all three populations are assessed for this Project.
+There are four different populations of Atlantic cod that could be present within or near the Project Area and include the Laurentian North population, the Laurentian South population, the Newfoundland and Labrador population and the Southern population (COSEWIC 2010).
+Each of these populations of Atlantic cod has been designated as endangered under COSEWIC..
+Due to their designated status and the fact that, as stated in Section 6.2, there is uncertainty regarding the specific timing and route of the northern Gulf cod migration, all four populations are assessed for this Project.

 The Newfoundland and Labrador population of the Atlantic cod includes those species that inhabitat waters ranging from the northern tip of Labrador, southeast to the Grand Banks of Newfoundland.
 Three stocks of cod are typical for this region and include, the Northern Labrador cod (NAFO Divisions 2GH), Northern cod (NAFO Divisions 2J3KL) and Southern Grand Bank cod (NAFO Divisions 3NO) (COSEWIC 2003).
+The cod in this area have declined by more than 99% since the 1960s (COSEWIC 2010).
+The major cause of the decline was overfishing and even though fishing efforts have been reduced since the early 1990's this population has shown very little signs of recovery.

-The Maritimes population includes five different DFO stocks which include the Southern Gulf of St. Lawrence (NAFO Division 4T), Cabot Strait (NAFO Division 4Vn), Eastern Scotian Shelf (NAFO Divisions 4VsW), the Bay of Fundy/Western Scotian Shelf (NAFO Division 4X) and cod found in the Canadian waters of Georges Bank (NAFO Division 5Ze{j,m}) (COSEWIC 2003).
+The Maritimes population, which included five different DFO stocks (the Southern Gulf of St. Lawrence (NAFO Division 4T), the Cabot Strait (NAFO Division 4Vn), the Eastern Scotian Shelf (NAFO Divisions 4VsW), the Bay of Fundy/Western Scotian Shelf (NAFO Division 4X) and cod found in the Canadian waters of Georges Bank (NAFO Division 5Ze{j,m}) (COSEWIC 2003)) was spilt in April 2010 into the Laurentian South population and the Southern population (COSEWIC 2010).
+Both populations were designated as endangered.
+The Laurentian South population includes the management units 4T, 4Vn and 4VsW and the Southern population includes the management units 4T, 4Vn and 4VsW and the Southern populations of cod was also a result of overfishing.
+Commercial fishing efforts were reduced in the early 1990's however increased natural mortality and continual small catch efforts have caused the population to decline again.

 The Laurentian North population of the Atlantic cod includes two DFO indentified stocks, St. Pierre Bank (NAFO Division 3Ps) and the Northern Gulf of St. Lawrence (NAFO Divisions 3Pn4RS) (COSEWIC 2003).
+The status of this population was re-examined in April 2010 and designated as endangered.
+The population has declined by 89% over three generations as a result of overfishing and there is no indication of recovery (COSEWIC 2010).